hong-ye/DualNetCGAN/README.md

 Opencv>=3.1.0
 tensorboardX

+1. To run the demo.

-Experimental results on the public datasets:
+2. Experimental results on the public datasets:
+SOTS outdoor test results:

+Test-A test results:

+More real image dehazed results: